jahangiralipour/Global-Economic-Indicators/README.md

 # Key Measures and Calculations
 GDP Annual Growth Rate: Calculated as the year-over-year percentage change in GDP.

 GDP per Capita: Calculated as the GDP of a country divided by its population.

 # How to Use
 Download the Power BI report file (worldbank.pbix) from this repository.

 Open the file in Power BI Desktop.

 Interact with the dashboard to explore the data.
 Use the drill-through functionality to get detailed information about specific countries.

+# Contact

+For any questions or feedback, please contact [alipourjahangir@gmail.com] or create an issue in this repository.